2014 Buddha Path Urban Spring Retreat ~

 Teachings and Trainings on The Buddha Path

-The Dzogchen Shri Singha Foundation is pleased to announce our 2013 Salt Lake City Spring Retreat under the guidance of Upasaka Bodhisattva Sean D. Young, as authorized by His Eminence Dzogchen Khenpo Choga Rinpoche.
-This one-week retreat will be held at the beautiful Wasatch Retreat Center located in downtown Salt Lake City, and will last six nights during the final week of March.
-This retreat presents an ideal opportunity to deepen your understanding and experience of the teachings of the Dzogchen Lineage.
+The Dzogchen Shri Singha Foundation is pleased to announce our 2014 Salt Lake City Spring Retreat under the guidance of Upasaka Bodhisattva Sean D. Young, as authorized by His Eminence Dzogchen Khenpo Choga Rinpoche.
+This weekend retreat will be held at the beautiful Wasatch Retreat Center, located in downtown Salt Lake City on Saturday and Sunday, April 5-6, 2014, with a schedule of 9 am to 5 pm on both days.

 About the Teacher

 Upasaka Bodhisattva | Writer | Musician | Cinéaste | Autodidact

 Sean D. Young, Padma Jigme Dorje, is an authorized Upasaka Bodhisattva, or Dharma Teacher in the Dzogchen Lineage of the Nyingma Tradition of Tibetan Buddhism.
 Sean has studied with his main teacher His Eminence Dzogchen Khenpo Choga Rinpoche for over 12 years and has directly assisted Rinpoche with the first three editions of the Buddhist book, The Buddha Path.
 Sean has also graduated from three Dzogchen Lineage Internship Programs along with many seasonal retreats beginning with the first North American 10-day retreat led by Dzogchen Khenpo Choga Rinpoche in 2000, near Fruitland, Utah.

 Upasaka Bodhisattva Sean D. Young.
 Photo by Andy Anderson.